MerlinEl/Micra/README.md

 1) Unpack zip file anywhere in hd, like C:\Micra4
 2) Drag and drop file _Loader.ms in to 3Ds Max window.
 3) If Micra is not visible, probably using profile with multiple monitors.
-To restore settings to default type:
+To restore settings type:
 	Micra.restoreToDefault()
 thats all, enjoy you work :-D